 Almost half of manufacturing executives believe that in 2020 there will be an extreme OR a debilitating shortage of engineering skills.
 Source: 2015 Deloitte Report

 Take a moment to reflect on your skills and think about how you might want to enhance them.
 The 2015 Deloitte report on the U.S. manufacturing skills gap is a worthwhile read – you might even want to share it with your boss.
 Also become familiar with the “Smart Factory of the Future” vision.

 To address the need for up-to-date expertise Belden has developed a range of training and certification programs.
-Unique aspects of our training are:

 Course schedules for sessions across the U.S. and around the world are available now.
 Visit the links available at the end of this article for more information.